 He could sing “Hawaiian War Chant” and make your hair stand on end. – Chuck Oakes

 During the summer of 1957, Colby’s Bowling Alley in Port Huron rocked with a boogie beat.
 Pianist Pete DeBree and his country-western band, the Wanderers, performed nightly.
 The new rock’n’roll music proved just as popular with Colby’s crowds as the old square dances.
-Lucky for DeBree, versatile singer Jimmy Franklin kept the dance floor bouncing, whether by shouting the blues or calling square dance moves.
+Lucky for DeBree, versatile singer Jimmy Franklin kept the dance floor bouncing, whether by crooning a Roy Acuff tune, shouting the blues, or calling a square dance.

 Franklin wrote “Hey, Mr. Presley,” a tribute song to Elvis, and recorded it for Fortune Records in Detroit that year (issued on Fortune 200).
 For the flipside of the 45-rpm disk, Franklin came up with another screamer called “Long Tall Lou.”
-Not long after he cut these rockers, assembled into one of the wildest records of the Fortune catalog, Franklin disappeared.
+Not long after he cut these rockers, assembled into one of the wildest records to originate in Detroit, Franklin disappeared.

 The Prairie Drifters